 D’Angelo began weightlifting at a young age, competing in his first School Age Championships in 2008 where he earned a silver medal as a 77kg lifter.
 Over the last 9 years D’angelo has improved year by year, winning medals at Junior Nationals, Senior Nationals, a gold at the American open, and even a gold medal in the snatch at the Junior Pan Ams.
 D’Angelo has competed on several international teams, and up until recently held the Junior American Records for the clean and jerk and total in the 94kg class at 195kg and 350kg respectively.

 Now a 105, D’Angelo has set his mark as the number one 105 in the country heading into the new quad.
 After years of competing, D’angelo is now the 2017 Senior National Champion, a title of which he is incredibly deserving.
-Check out his winning lifts and follow D'angelo at the social media links below.

 It’s great to have you do this!
 Firstly I want to ask a bit about your recent 215kg clean and jerk.
 I believe this is the biggest clean and jerk of any American 105 since Wes Barnett.
 Did you plan on hitting this lift a while before or did you just turn up, feel good and go for it?